mbarker84/css-irl/src/pages/common-css-grid-mistakes-part-1.md

 ---
-title: 'Part 1: Implicit Tracks'
+title: 'Part 1: Understanding implicit tracks'
-series: 'Common CSS Grid problems (and how to solve them)'
+series: 'Common CSS Grid mistakes (and how to avoid them)'
 date: '2019-04-28'
 ---

-When observing people getting to grips with CSS Grid, I’ve noticed a few issues that seem to come up regularly.
-This short series of articles will delve into these common problems and look at how best to prevent them.
+When observing people getting to grips with CSS Grid, I’ve noticed a few issues that catch people out more often than others, or present more of a challenge when it comes to building a layout.
+This short series of articles will delve into these common problems and aim to provide a better understanding of Grid so that you can anticipate layout problems, and debug them more easily when they occur.

 ## Accidental implicit tracks